Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Abstract

 \section{Abstract}

-Recent advances in vision-language models (VLM) have demonstrated remarkable capability in image classification.
-These VLMs leverage a predefined set of categories to construct text prompts for zero-shot reasoning.
-However, in more open-ended domains like autonomous driving, using a predefined set of labels becomes impractical, as the semantic label space is unknown and constantly evolving.
-Additionally, fixed embedding text prompts often tend to predict a single label (while in reality, multiple labels commonly exist per image).
-In this paper, we introduce CoA, an innovative Chain-of-Action (CoA) method that generates labels aligned with all contextually relevant features of an image.
-CoA is designed based on the observation that enriched and valuable contextual information improves generative performance during inference.
-Traditional vision-language models tend to output singular and redundant responses.
-Therefore, we employ a tailored CoA to alleviate this problem.
-We first break down the generative labeling task into detailed actions and construct an CoA leading to the final generative objective.
-Each action extracts and merges key information from the previous action and passes the enriched information as context to the next action, ultimately improving the VLM in generating comprehensive and accurate semantic labels.
-We assess the effectiveness of CoA through comprehensive evaluations on widely-used benchmark datasets and the results demonstrate significant improvements across key performance metrics.
-Our source code is available at: \href{https://github.com/WilsonMqz/CoA}{https://github.com/WilsonMqz/CoA}
+Recent advances in vision-language models (VLMs) have demonstrated remarkable capabilities in image classification by leveraging predefined sets of labels to construct text prompts for zero-shot reasoning.
+However, these approaches face significant limitations in undefined domains, where the label space is vocabulary-unknown and composite.
+We thus introduce Generative Semantic Labels (GSLs), a novel task that aims to predict a comprehensive set of semantic labels for an image without being constrained by a predefined labels set.
+Unlike traditional zero-shot classification, GSLs generates multiple semantic-level labels, encompassing objects, scenes, attributes, and relationships, thereby providing a richer and more accurate representation of image content.
+In this paper, we propose Chain-of-Action (CoA), an innovative method designed to tackle the GSLs task.
+CoA is motivated by the observation that enriched contextual information significantly improves generative performance during inference.
+Specifically, CoA decomposes the GSLs task into a sequence of detailed actions.
+Each action extracts and merges key information from the previous step, passing enriched context to the next, ultimately guiding the VLM to generate comprehensive and accurate semantic labels.
+We evaluate the effectiveness of CoA through extensive experiments on widely-used benchmark datasets.
+The results demonstrate significant improvements across key performance metrics, validating the capability of CoA to generate accurate and contextually rich semantic labels.
+Our work not only advances the state-of-the-art in generative semantic labels but also opens new avenues for applying VLMs in open-ended and dynamic real-world scenarios.
+Our source code is available at: \url{https://github.com/WilsonMqz/CoA}